 This page shows various things I have knitted recently with animal-free yarn.
 These examples need only basic or intermediate skill, as well as showing plenty of shortcuts.
 Please email pictures of your own work if you would like to contribute to the gallery.
 All skill levels!
 You can email me anyway if you like, with feedback about the website.
 And please see the knitting archive page for many projects previously posted.

-On this page you can see:
+On this page you can see (in reverse order):

 something about colour

 How to make a hat that fits

 cushions from scraps

 tips for finishing off